oltenxyz/flipperzero_protobuf_py/README.md

 # Python bindings for Flipper Zero protobuf protocol

 Python API binding/wrappers for Flipper Zero protobuf protocol and command line tool

+> [!NOTE]
+> This is a fork based on the [original repo](https://github.com/flipperdevices/flipperzero_protobuf_py) by Flipper Zero.
+I'm just a guy with no affiliation to Flipper Devices Inc.

 ---
 ### flipperCmd ###